-Figure 2 plots the quarterly time fixed effects $\delta_t$ , where Q1 of 2006, the quarter in which Whirlpool acquired Maytag, is normalized to zero.
+Figure 2 plots the quarterly time fixed effects $\gamma_t$ , where Q1 of 2006, the quarter prior to which Whirlpool acquired Maytag, is normalized to zero.
+The merging parties reported that the integration process should take up to a year, which is why we should expect to see price effects of the merger from 2007 onwards.
 Standard errors are clustered at the model level.